 Overall aim of this study

-The aim of this study is to set up a UK and Ireland cohort of patients with idiopathic and heritable pulmonary arterial hypertension (PAH) for research into the causes and potential treatments of this condition.
+The aim of this study is to set up a UK cohort of patients with idiopathic and heritable pulmonary arterial hypertension (PAH) for research into the causes and potential treatments of this condition.

 Background to the study